Ryuguu-Chan/Aladdin-SNES-Text-Changer/README.md

 The commands

-AB...YZ keys are for wel....Alphabet
+AB...YZ keys are for well....Alphabet

 01...89 keys (numpad or not) are for numbers